KappaAnt/floatboat/README.md

 * ![Instruction](example.png)

-Note: Subnormal cases may fail to result in an accurate conversion.
+Notes: Subnormal cases may fail to result in an accurate conversion.
        Intended for use on UNIX machines.
+       Visual Website for floats: https://evanw.github.io/float-toy/